alibabacloud-howto/microservices/README.md

     mvn spring-boot:run
     ```

-    then, access to http://localhost:8080/api/userpurchase?uid=1.
+    then, access http://localhost:8080/api/userpurchase?uid=1.
 The API server should return simple json, which contains user purchase list.
 After you confirm it works, stop the server in your IDE or by ctrl+c in a terminal.

 4. Change the database endpoint configuration